Alpal94/soar-platform-demo/react-app/README.md

     https://yarnpkg.com/en/docs/install#windows-tab
     ```

-3. Download or clone repository.
+2. Download or clone repository.

-4. Install the node dependencies.
+3. Install the node dependencies.
     ```javascript
     yarn install
     ```

-5. Run Ganache CLI.
+4. Copy the produced json files from smart-contracts project in the src/lib/contracts

     ```javascript
-    ganache-cli
-    ```

-6. Compile and migrate the contracts.
-    ```javascript
-    truffle compile
-    truffle migrate
-    ```
-7. Copy the produced json files in the src/lib/contracts

-    ```javascript
     ## Windows powershell
-    Copy-Item .\build\contracts .\src\lib -force -recurse
+    Copy-Item ..\smart-contracts\build\contracts .\src\lib -force -recurse

     ## MacOS
-    cp -r ./build/contracts ./src/lib
+    cp -r ../smart-contracts/build/contracts ./src/lib
     ```

-8. Run the webpack server for front-end hot reloading.
+5. Run the webpack server for front-end hot reloading.
 For now, smart contract changes must be manually recompiled and migrated.
     ```javascript
     yarn start
     ```

-9. Jest is included for testing React components and Truffle's own suite is included for smart contracts.
-Be sure you've compile your contracts before running jest, or you'll receive some file not found errors.
+6. Jest is included for testing React components
     ```javascript
     // Runs Jest for component tests.
     yarn test

-    // Runs Truffle's test suite for smart contract tests. truffle test
     ```

-10. To build the application for production, use the build command.
+7. To build the application for production, use the build command.
 A production build will be in the build_webpack folder.
     ```javascript
     yarn build